rjz/geous.js/README.md

 Overview
 --------

-Geous provides several useful tools for simplifying location-based tasks and a common format for managing location-based data.
+Geous provides a common format for managing location-based data and handy utilities for performing location-related tasks.

 ###geous.Location